An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Problem formulation

 Equipped with the underlying network, $G$, we now describe the probabilistic forwarding algorithm on it.
 The source, $\0$, encodes $k_s$ message packets into $n$ coded packets and transmits it to all its one-hop neighbours.
 Every other node in the network follows the probabilistic forwarding protocol.
 A node receiving a particular packet for the first time, forwards it to all its one-hop neighbours with probability $p$ and takes no action with probability $1-p$.
 Each packet is forwarded independently of other packets and other nodes.
 The node ignores all subsequent receptions of the same packet, irrespective of the decision it took at the time of first reception.

 We are interested in the following scenario.
-Let $R_{k,n}(G)$ be the number of nodes that receive at least $k$ out of the $n$ coded packets.
+Let $R_{k,n}(G)$ be the number of nodes in $C_\0$ that receive at least $k$ out of the $n$ coded packets in $G$.
 We refer to these as \emph{successful receivers}.
+We sometimes denote this by $R_{k,n}(G_m^\0)$ to explicitly bring out the dependence on $m$.
 Given a $\delta >0$, we are interested in the minimum forwarding probability $p$, such that the expected fraction of successful receivers is at least $1-\delta$.
 The expectation here is over the probabilistic forwarding protocol for a fixed realization of $G$.
 In reality, the proposed broadcasting algorithm of probabilistic forwarding with coded packets, should give a good performance for any realization of the underlying graph.
 In other words, we would want the expected fraction of successful receivers to be at least $1-\delta$, for every realization of $G$.
 However, in our formulation we relax this condition by asking for it only in an expected sense.
 More specifically, we define

-where the expectation is over both the graph $G$ as well as the probabilistic forwarding mechanism.
+where the expectation is over both the graph $G_m^\0$ as well as the probabilistic forwarding mechanism.
+Note that, from our construction, $R_{k,n}(G) = R_{k,n}(G_m^\0) \subseteq C_\0(G_m^\0)$.
+The number of successful receivers is normalized by the total number of vertices in $G$, which is the same as the number of vertices within the component of the origin, $|C_\0(G_m^\0)|$.

 The performance measure of interest, denoted by $\tau_{k,n,\delta}$, is the expected total number of transmissions across all nodes when the forwarding probability is set to $p_{k,n,\delta}$.
 Here, it should be clarified that whenever a node forwards (broadcasts) a packet to all its one-hop neighbours, it is counted as a single (simulcast) transmission.
 Our aim is to determine, for a given $k$ and $\delta$, how $\tau_{k,n,\delta}$ varies with $n$, and the value of $n$ at which it is minimized (if it is indeed minimized).
 To this end, it is necessary to first understand the behaviour of $p_{k,n,\delta}$ as a function of $n$.
-In subsequent sections, we will cast the probabilistic forwarding mechanism as a marked point process and use results from ergodic theory to obtain the expected value of the number of successful receivers and the overall number of transmissions.
+In subsequent sections, we will formulate the probabilistic forwarding mechanism as a marked point process and use results from ergodic theory to obtain the expected value of the number of successful receivers and the overall number of transmissions.